anne-urai/2017_Urai_pupil-uncertainty/README.md

 This is the overall repository that replicates all analyses from _Urai AE, Braun A, Donner THD.
-(2017) Pupil-linked arousal is driven by decision uncertainty and alters serial choice bias.
-Nature Communications (forthcoming)_
+Pupil-linked arousal is driven by decision uncertainty and alters serial choice bias._

 ### This repository contains ###